adaltas/node-nikita/docs/content/usages/control_flow.md

 ## Sequential execution

-Since an action may contain child actions, the way Nikita run is similar to how you might want to traverse a file system.
+Since an action may contain child actions, the way Nikita runs is similar to how you might want to traverse a file system.
 For every action scheduled, Nikita will run its children recursively before passing to the next scheduled action.

 Let's imaging we want to install 2 packages `my_pkg_1` and `my_pkg_2` before modifying a configuration file: